jtimlin/hp-quiz-game/README.md

 - The website was constantly tested during development using Chrome dev tools.
 - Tested all links on all pages.
 - Tested the site opens in Chrome, Safari and Microsoft Edge without issues.

-My doughter is a huge Harry Potter fan.
-She has been testing this quiz and gave me: ?/10 points.

 ### Validator Testing